Darrell Bevell: Playing career

 After playing at Chaparral High School in Scottsdale, Arizona, Bevell redshirted as a freshman quarterback at Northern Arizona University.
 At the time, Brad Childress was NAU's offensive coordinator.
 Bevell then embarked on a two-year Latter-day Saint mission to Cleveland, Ohio.
 When he returned from his missionary service, Childress had joined the staff of Barry Alvarez at Wisconsin.
 Bevell was offered scholarships from NAU and Utah, but he decided to join Childress at Wisconsin.

-At that time, Wisconsin football had been struggling for many years.
-Bevell was named the Badgers' starting quarterback in 1992.
-In 1993, he led the team to a surprising "Cinderella" season.
-They finished the year with a 10–1–1 record, becoming co-champions of the Big Ten and securing the school's first Rose Bowl invitation since 1963.
-They ended the season by defeating the UCLA Bruins 21–16 in the 1994 Rose Bowl.
-It was the school's first-ever Rose Bowl victory.
-In the fourth quarter of that game, with Wisconsin clinging to a 14–10 lead, Bevell made the most memorable play of his college career.
-Not known for his running ability, Bevell scrambled 21 yards down the left sideline for a touchdown that ultimately secured the victory.

-The following season, Bevell again guided the Badgers to a winning season.
+Bevell guided the 1993 Wisconsin Badgers football team to a winning season culminating in a Rose Bowl victory over UCLA.
+That win represented the Badgers first Rose Bowl appearance since 1963 and first ever Rose Bowl win.
+In that game, Bevell had a 4th quarter scramble for 21 yards for a touchdown that sealed the Badger victory.
 They defeated the Duke Blue Devils 34–20 in the 1995 Hall of Fame Bowl, giving Wisconsin back-to-back bowl wins for the first time ever.
 Bevell finished his college career with 19 school records, including most passing yards in a single game (423) and in a career (7,686).

 Coaching career

 College

-After going undrafted in the 1996 NFL Draft, Bevell began a career in coaching, including stints at Westmar University (Le Mars, IA), Iowa State University, and the University of Connecticut.
+After going undrafted in the 1996 NFL draft, Bevell began a career in coaching, including stints at Westmar University (Le Mars, IA), Iowa State University, and the University of Connecticut.

 National Football League

-Green Bay Packers

-In 2000, Bevell was hired by the Green Bay Packers as an offensive assistant.
-In 2003, he was promoted to quarterbacks coach, where he worked with Brett Favre.